 A lot of the negatives you can find about this glove are really more questions about the brand and its history.
 Bionic has the unfortunate honor of going head to head with some big names in the golf industry.
 When placed beside names like Footjoy, golfers are hesitant to choose a lesser known brand like Bionic.

-Pricing is also a major complaint that you will see about Bionic gloves.
-These gloves are at the higher end of golf glove pricing.
-However, that is not too far off the price of other top golf gloves.
+Budget is also a major complaint that you will see about Bionic gloves.
+These gloves are at the higher end of golf glove budgets.
+However, that is not too far off the budget of other top golf gloves.

 How Bionic Golf Glove Compare to the Competition